This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 Oops!
 Something went wrong while submitting the form.

-The good news is, we don’t have to accept Imposter Syndrome as inevitable.
+The good news is this: we don’t have to accept Imposter Syndrome as inevitable or permanent.
 There are research-based strategies to help us break this draining, unproductive internal cycle of doubt.

 <div id="whatisimpostersyndrome">